1. Waterloo - the Swedish outtake - February

 ABBA in West Germany

 The tour in West Germany, Switzerland and Austria received very poor critics and nobody thought that ABBA would become very soon the most popular pop group in the world.
 The concert scheduled for 28 November in Düsseldorf was cancelled because of Frida's flu.
 The day they played though in Bremen.
-The Germany weekly covered ABBA's tour and the photographer Bubbi Heilemann took an extended photo session with the group.
 ABBA did even some promotion for their new single "So Long".

 Danke Birthe